Screenshots may differ slightly depending on software version.

 Change Number of Levels to 4 (see below), then click in the Name field for level 4 and enter Ben.

-Press OK.
+Press OK, then OK again when presented with a warning.
 Now duplicate two more rows by clicking the Select column’s square button at the left of the first of Shari’s two new games at the bottom of the list.
 While holding down the Shift key, click the Select column’s square button at the left of the last run (Control click to select multiple, non-consecutive rows).
 Finally, right-click any Select column’s square button at the left of the highlighted block and select Duplicate.

-In both of these new duplicated rows, click the fields for Bowler and select Ben.
+In both of these new duplicated rows, click the fields for Bowler and select Ben (click OK when presented with another warning).

 An important aside: Always randomize your run orders for actual experiments.
 For purposes of this tutorial, this will just be a bother, so do this only if you wish to try it out, but it’s very easy to do – simply right-click the Run column-header and do this for Block 2 as shown.